sakiib/KubernetesStuff/README.md

   *  Controller Manager
   *  etcd - the cluster brain

-There're two types of K8s nodes, Worker nodes & Mater nodes.
+There're two types of K8s nodes, Worker nodes & Master nodes.
 3 processes must be installed on every node.
 Woker nodes do the actual work.
 A container runtime must be there in every node (docker for example).
 Application pods have container running inside, so container runtime needs to be installed on every node.
 But, the process that scedules those pods & containers underneth is Kubelet, which is a process of K8s itself.
 It has interface with both the container runtime & Node itself because kubelet is responsible for taking that configuration file & running/starting a pod with a container inside & assigning resources from that node to the container like CPU, RAM etc. Usually a K8s cluster will have multiple nodes & each of them must have container runtime & kubelet installed.
 The third process in Kube Proxy, which also must be installed in a K8s node.
 KubeProxy forwards the request.
 It has an intelligent forwarding logic inside, that ensures performance with low overhead in forwarding/communication.

 Master node manages processed, how to schedule a pod, monitoring, re-schedule/re-start pod, join a new node etc. There are 4 processes that run on evevy master node.